DavidBThomp/WEB250-David-Thompson/README.md

 ## Assignment 13

 In this session, we learned about REST APIs and their function.
 I learned that making a site RESTful means being able to access resources from pages without changing their destination.
 I also learned how RESTful applications are intended to ease communication between the different resources.
 This typically includes formatting data in a way such as JSON.
 This communication is stateless, meaning no client information is stored between requests.
 Typically we can query a site using the URL with query parameters.
 RESTful sites also allow for different methods such as GET, POST, PUT, and DELETE, each used to do different functions.

+## Assignment 14

+In this session, we learned about testing software for our websites.
+More specifically, I learned about web testing, which is used to test different parts of websites.
+This is typically done in prototyping and allows for mistakes to be found, as well as things that might not be considered such as security and load-bearing.
+I also learned about how some testing software creates virtual users to check performance metrics.
+This will be useful in the future because websites that aren't able to perform speedily, typically lose a lot of the viewers.
+This also can expose possible security issues that wouldn't be found until the site is live, and those issues are already exploited.